Vittorio Feltri

-Vittorio Feltri (born 25 June 1943) is an Italian former journalist and politician.
-Among the many Italian newspapers he directed, he was most recently the editor in chief of daily Libero until 2020, when he ended his professional journalist career due to a number of controversies and disciplinary proceedings.
+Vittorio Feltri (born 25 June 1943) is an Italian journalist and politician.
+Among the many Italian newspapers he directed, until 2020 he was the editor-in-chief of daily Libero.
+From 2023, he has been editorial director of Il Giornale.
 As a member of the Brothers of Italy party, he was a member of the City Council of Milan from 2021 to 2022, and is a member of the Regional Council of Lombardy.
 He is the author of several books.

 Early life and education

-Feltri was born in Bergamo, Italy, the son of Adele and Angelo Feltri (1906–1949).
+Feltri was born in Bergamo, Italy, one of three children of Adele and Angelo Feltri (1906–1949).
 His father died at the age of 43 of Addison's disease.
-After obtainaning a diploma of window dresser, he graduated with a degree in political science at the University of Bergamo.
+At 14 and a half, he began working as a bellboy in a crystal shop, then in a packaging shop, then took a window dressing course.
+He subsequently entered higher education and gained a political science degree at the University of Bergamo.

 Career

-Feltri started his career as journalist in 1962, writing film reviews for the local newspaper L'Eco di Bergamo.
+Feltri began his career as journalist in 1962, writing film reviews for the local newspaper L'Eco di Bergamo.
 In 1977, he moved to the Corriere della Sera.
 In the 1980s and 1990s, he was also director of Bergamo oggi, L'Europeo, and L'Indipendente.

 In 1993, Feltri refused the offer of Silvio Berlusconi to get involved in Fininvest.
 The next year, he agreed to become editor of il Giornale, which was owned by Berlusconi, after its founder Indro Montanelli left.
 He was its editor until 1997.
 In the same period, he contributed to other newspapers and magazines, including Panorama, Il Foglio, and Il Messaggero.
 In 2000, he founded the right-wing newspaper Libero, which he ran until 2009.
 In August 2009, he once again became the editor of Berlusconi's il Giornale.
 In 2016, he returned to Libero, which he directed until 2020.

 In June 2020, Feltri resigned from the Italian Order of Journalists, of which he had been a member since 22 September 1969.
 The choice came after a number of controversial statements related to the COVID-19 pandemic, Southern Italy, and disciplinary proceedings.
 The announcement was made by Il Giornale.